zixuan-espressoft/cbfolder_privacy_policy/README.md

 ### Collection of contact list

-Your contact list will be uploaded by the app to import more CB to your account, but the contact list will not be saved in the company's server.
-It will be removed once the import CB process has completed.
+CBFolder transmits your contact list to our server in order to import CB from your contacts.
+Your contact list will not be stored in our server or any other places.

 # Use of Your Personal Data